 Denton’s burial may have been the first white burial in Tarrant County.
 He was later reburied in his namesake county.

 In July, General Tarrant, his mission unaccomplished, returned to Village Creek, this time with about four hundred men.
-But the Indian villages had been abandoned.
+But the villages had been abandoned.

 The above newspaper clip describing the battle, from the July 14, 1841 Austin City Gazette, is a letter written to Republic of Texas Secretary of War Branch Archer.

 The Battle of Village Creek is the subject of five historical markers in Arlington.